Royal-lobster/Mailspread/README.md

 # MailSpread

-Generate Email Tamplates with forms 🔥 useful in situations like bunch of people to send a same email tamplate to same set of recivers, collecting user information by email, creating mini survays without using other third party apps, etc
+Generate Email Tamplates with forms 🔥

+👉 Useful in situations like bunch of people to send a same email tamplate to same set of recivers ⚖️, collecting user information by email which is universal ♾️, creating mini surveys without using other third party apps 📶, etc

 🔗 **Link:** https://mailspread.netlify.app/